What is counselling?

 Art therapy

 Taking an alternative approach to counselling, art therapy encourages clients to use artistic methods to communicate their issues as well as words.
 This may be in the form of a painting, a sculpture or even a simple drawing.
-The aim of art therapy is to examine the resulting pieces of art and to interpret their meaning.
+Art therapy aims to examine the resulting pieces of art and to interpret their meaning.

 Behavioural therapy